A Ranking Game for Imitation Learning

-When $k$ is maximized ($k=R_{max}$), this loss function resembles the loss function used for learning reward through offline suboptimal preferences in the work of~\citet{Brown2019ExtrapolatingBS,brown2020better,brown2020safe} where a cross entropy loss is used to increase the performance gap between each ranking pair.
-The loss function of SQIL~\cite{reddy2019sqil} can also be understood as a special case of Equation~\ref{eq:ap-ranking-loss} when $k=1$.
+When $k$ is set to 1 ($k=1$), this loss function resembles the loss function used for SQIL~\citep{reddy2019sqil} if fixed rewards were used instead of learned.
+Thus, SQIL can be understood as a special case.
+We also note that a similar ranking loss function has been previously used for training generative adversarial networks in LS-GAN~\citep{mao2017least}.